Matt Hickey

 Matthew Robert Hickey (born 23 September 1991) is an English former first-class cricketer.

 Hickey was born at Wandsworth in September 1991 and was educated at Torquay Boys' Grammar School, before going up to Trinity Hall, Cambridge.
-While studying at Cambridge, he played first-class cricket for Cambridge University from 2011–13, making three appearances against Oxford University in The University Match, scoring 103 runs with a high score of 53 and taking 3 wickets with his left-arm medium pace.
+While studying at Cambridge, he played first-class cricket for Cambridge University from 2011 to 2013, making three appearances against Oxford University in The University Match, scoring 103 runs with a high score of 53 and taking 3 wickets with his left-arm medium pace.
 In addition to playing for Cambridge University, he also made a single first-class appearances for Cambridge MCCU in 2011 against Middlesex at Fenner's.